tonaljs/tonal/packages/tonal/README.md

 - Notes and intervals are represented with strings, instead of objects.
 Easy and concise code.
 - Functional: no classes, no side effects, no mutations.
 Just functions, data-in data-out.
 Most of the functions has the data to operate on as last argument and lot of functions are currified.
 - [Small](https://rawgit.com/danigb/tonal/master/dist/disc.html) and fast
-- Modular: lot of modules (all integrated in tonal).
-You can require exactly the functions you need.
+- Modular: [lot of modules](https://www.npmjs.com/browse/keyword/tonal) (all integrated in tonal).
+You can require exactly the functions you need, or get the [whole thing](https://www.npmjs.com/package/tonal).
 - Different notations: scientific notation by default.
-Use other easily.
+Helmholtz coming.
+Change it easily.
 - Documented: all public functions are documented inside the code.
 Aside the generated documentation (in API.md file) a 'usage' guides are provided for each module.
 - Learneable: since all the modules share the same philosophy is easy to work with them.
 - Tested: carefully tested with coverage support.
-Codeclimate statistics.
 - Advanced features: chord and scale detection, binary sets, chord progressions, key signatures...

 ## Why